davidverweij/phone-grown/instructable.md

 _If you are using an older smartphone, consider resetting it to factory settings (warning, this will delete everything on the phone!).
 Either way, it is always good practice to update the software and security features to the latest version (as far as it goes).
 We wrote a bit more info about the safety of older phones [here](https://www.phonegrown.site/#more-phones){: target="_blank"}._

 ## Step 1: copy the Google Sheet
 Normally, Google Sheets is mainly used for storing numbers in large tables - but because it is online and very flexible, you can do quite interesting things with it.
-For this tutorial we will use it as the  'brain' of your smart display.
+For this tutorial, we will use it as the  'brain' of your smart display.
 We have prepared a Sheet for you with everything you need - which works almost like an app.
 With it, you can create the colourful backgrounds for your phone and easily set up rules depending on the data you'd like (for example, 'turn blue when it rains').
 We need to copy this Sheet using the link below and prepare it in two quick steps.

-On a laptop/computer go, copy the [the Google Sheet from here](#copy){: target="_blank"}. _This will probably ask you to log in to a Google Account._
+On a laptop/computer go, copy the [Google Sheet from here](#copy){: target="_blank"}. _This will probably ask you to log in to a Google Account._

 ### 'Publish' your Google Sheet
 The following steps will connect the Sheet to the internet, which helps you to connect your phone in the next section.
 We only have to click a few buttons, but it might look somewhat messy.
 This is because we basically are turning your Sheet into a little app.
 Most likely you have never done this before, and that is why Google will show you a warning at some point.
 If you copied the Google Sheet from the link above - it is safe to continue.
 However, if you want to know precisely what your app will do, we explain it in more detail on our website [here](https://www.phonegrown.site/#more-tech).
 At any point in time, you can always undo the 'publishing' of your app by following [these steps](https://www.phonegrown.site/#more-undo).